CloudCompare/CloudComPy/sphinxDoc/userEntities.rst

 More complex transformations, based on rotation, require a :py:class:`cloudComPy.ccGLMatrix` object to define the transformation, which is applied to the cloud with the method :py:meth:`~.cloudComPy.ccPointCloud.applyRigidTransformation`.

-The methods :py:meth:`~.cloudComPy.ccGLMatrix.initFromParameters` allows to define the transformation with rotations (see `Euler angles <https://en.wikipedia.org/wiki/Euler_angles>`_).
+The method :py:meth:`~.cloudComPy.ccGLMatrix.initFromParameters` allows to define the transformation with rotations (see `Euler angles <https://en.wikipedia.org/wiki/Euler_angles>`_).
 The following code is extract from `test026.py <../PythonAPI_test/test026.py>`_.